bluemountaincyber/building-detections-aws/workbook/docs/exercises/exercise3.md

             ```

     4. At this point, you have successful acted as an attacker with access to cloud credentials.
 Now to clean things up a bit before getting to the detection of this activity.

-### Challenge 3: Unset Environment Variables

-So that these honey tokens are not used in future labs, unset the environment variables and use the `GetCallerIdentity` API call to ensure that you are using your correct IAM user (i.e., not `HoneyUser`).

-??? cmd "Solution"

-    1. Unset the `` and `` environment variables by running the following command:

-        ```bash
-        unset AWS_ACCESS_KEY_ID AWS_SECRET_ACCESS_KEY
-        ```

-        !!! summary "Expected result"

-            This command does not return anything.

-    2. Ensure that you can run commands as the legitimate user.
-Try this one as an example:

-        ```bash
-        aws s3api list-buckets
-        ```

-        !!! summary "Sample result"

-            ```bash
-            {
-                "Buckets": [
-                    {
-                        "Name": "cloudlogs-123456789010",
-                        "CreationDate": "2023-03-18T11:37:32+00:00"
-                    }
-                ],
-                "Owner": {
-                    "DisplayName": "ryan",
-                    "ID": "e9c322584d211fe214b82aa1a508e8720ed920d53fb3a9c1b8d562abcdeabcde"
-                }
-            }
-            ```

-    3. If that command ran successfully, you are good to continue with the exercises.

 ## Conclusion